 The Galaxy S10 introduced the world to the Infinity O display, which features a hole punch for the front camera.
 That's on the right side of the screen for the S10 and S10e, but the S10 Lite moves it to the center, much like the Galaxy Note 10 and the Galaxy S20 lineup.

 The display on the S10 Lite may be larger, but it's not as sharp.
 Samsung went with a Full HD+ resolution (2400 x 1080) for the S10 Lite, while the S10 sports a 3040 x 1440 resolution.
 (The S10 Lite's resolution is a little sharper than the Galaxy S10e's 2160 x 1080 display.)
 The S10 Lite turns to a Super AMOLED panel instead of the Dynamic AMOLED screen found in other S10 models.
 We'd expect that means the colors on the S10 Lite may not be as accurate as they are on the S10, but we'll have to test the phone's display to be certain.

 You get a wider choice of colors with the Galaxy S10, which is available in Prism Black, Prism White, Prism Blue and Flamingo Pink.
 (Outside of the U.S., there's also a Prism Green option.)
-The S10 Lite just features the black, white and blue Prism options.
+The S10 Lite just features Prism Black for U.S. customers.

-You'll get quite a different camera setup on the Galaxy S10 Lite, even though it has three rear lenses, just like the Galaxy S10.
+You'll get quite a different camera setup on the Galaxy S10 Lite, even though it has three rear lenses, just like the Galaxy S10 and S10 Plus.
 (The Galaxy S10e makes do with just two rear cameras.)
 The difference lies in which cameras Samsung has selected for the S10 Lite.

 There's little difference in the mobile processor powering these different S10 models.
 Like the rest of the S10 family, the S10 Lite runs on a Qualcomm Snapdragon 855 processor.
 That was Qualcomm's latest and greatest chipset when the S10 debuted last year, but the chip maker has since introduced the Snapdragon 865, which now powers the Galaxy S20 lineup.
-That could explain why the 855 is powering a so-called Lite version instead of a less powerful mobile processor.
+That could explain why Samsung went to the Snapdragon 855 for its so-called Lite phone.

-We'd expect the Galaxy S10 Lite to come pretty close to the S10 on benchmarking tests, though the extra memory on the S10 may give it a slight edge.
+We'd expect the Galaxy S10 Lite to come pretty close to the S10 on benchmarking tests, though the extra memory on some models of the S10 may give it a slight edge.
 We'll need to test Samsung's new phone to confirm.

 Battery power is one area where you're not sacrificing at all with the Galaxy S10 Lite.
 In fact, we wouldn't be surprised if Samsung's Lite phone outlasts the regular S10.